-The above graph represents the worldwide smartphone shipments by vendors from 2015 to 2019*.
+The above graph represents the worldwide smartphone shipments by vendors, starting from 2009 to 2018.
 The worldwide smartphone shipments in 2018 reached 1.4 billion units.
 Despite all the challenges, Samsung dominated the list of worldwide smartphone shipments by vendors in 2018.
 The company shipped a total of 292.3 million smartphones in 2018.

 It wasn’t the first time when Samsung achieved the numero uno position in the global smartphone shipments market.
 The company has been dominating the market since 2011, recording an impressive growth year over year.
 Between 2011 and 2018 the Samsung’s yearly smartphone shipments grew 300%, from just 94.2 million units to 292.3 million units in 2018.